 How to Join

-If you want to become apart of a lasting Christian brotherhood that has thrived for nearly 90 years, come to Rush Week.
+If you want to become apart of a lasting Christian brotherhood that has thrived for nearly 90 years, come to Rush Week at the beginning of each semester.
 Click the Rush button at the top of the page to find out more about this semester’s rush events.